 2. Prime Male

-Prime Male is produced from the same makers of TestoFuel, and they’re another elite option with no proprietary blends or hidden ingredients.
+Endorsed by the likes of Rocky III star, Dolph Lundgren and American football hall-of-famer Andre Reed, Prime Male is another elite option with no proprietary blends or hidden ingredients.

 The major difference is they opt for a formula that controls estrogen and prolactin levels in guys.

-D-Aspartic Acid Calcium Chelate (D-AA-CC) is a main emphasis, as well as Boron and BioPerene and luteolin, which also blocks the “girly hormones”.
+D-Aspartic Acid Calcium Chelate (D-AA-CC) and vitamin D is a main emphasis, as well as Boron, BioPerene and luteolin, which also blocks the “girly hormones”.